hipe/tmx/fields/doc/issues/012-normal-normalization.md

 ## overview

-one by one we explore the different broad concerns of normalization, then we explore how they interplay with one another. then sythhesizing all this, we propose a grand unified theory of normalization, expressed through a rough-sketch but voluminous body of pseudocode. finally we critique this model.
+one by one we explore the different broad concerns of normalization, then we explore how they interplay with one another. then sythesizing all this, we propose a grand unified theory of normalization, expressed through a rough-sketch but voluminous body of pseudocode. finally we critique this model.